 Most of the generators listed here are “quiet,” but sound is all relative, and for some people, they will still seem “loud” unless they’re far away from where you live or work.

 2. How to Quiet Generator Noise?

-Sound deadening materials can help insulate against noise and might also help protect your generator from the weather or other damage.
+Sound deadening materials can help insulate against noise and might also help protect generators from the weather or other outdoor damage.

 3. Where to Buy a Quiet Generator?